What do you consider to be a big wedding?

 The following day we passed through another village and our guide became very excited when he spotted a large gathering up ahead.
 “There’s a wedding!
 I’m hungry, let’s go!” he said to us as he visibly hopped up and down with excitement.
 Unsure of the customs or expectations for attendance, we followed him apprehensively as we weaved through the crowd and were handled bushels of flowers by young children whose faces sported decorative Thanaka designs.

 As soon as we arrived, our guide showed us how to make a communal donation (one of the ways the family offsets the costs of such high attendance).
 We were then quickly ushered into a large tented area and had a feast laid before us.

-The men serving would laugh as they presented exotic spicy dishes and were impressed when our trekking group proceeded to finish bowl after bowl of the spiciest of the foods.
+The men serving would laugh as they presented exotic spicy dishes and were impressed when we proceeded to finish bowl after bowl of the spiciest of the foods.
 As we sat, hundreds of people came and went from the feast.
 Typically, a wedding will last from morning until well into the night with guests arriving astray pleased to eat together and honor the bride and groom.

 We were honored (and our tummies quite pleased), that we were able to attend such a grand ceremony.
 The most shocking part of all was watching the army of men whose job it was to prepare the food all day long and ensure that everyone’s plates were always full.

 Behind the dining area, large fires were kept billowing to heat the massive pots of curries, slabs of pork, and cauldrons of tea that were constantly being replenished to feed the guests.
 And one of our favorites, the mortar, and pestle so large they must have weighed a ton, constantly crushing fresh chilies to give each dish the perfect dose of spice.